 Food and Beverage

-In the kitchen, many kinds of food and drink containers use TPEs.
-For example, with its soft and grippy nature, it’s popularly used to make a variety of child drink bottles and sippy cups.
-In addition to drink containers, many food storage containers use TPE –that snappy, flexible type lid you find with plastic and glass food storage is often made using thermoplastic elastomers.
+In the kitchen, many kinds of food and drink containers use TPE.
+For example, with its soft and grippy nature, TPE is used to make a variety of child drink bottles and sippy cups.
+Many food storage containers use Star TPE material for the snappy, flexible type lid found with plastic and glass food storage.

-Thermoplastics have also been used to replace metal parts in some food service products including food processing equipment.
-By their nature, TPEs are non-corrosive, flexible and have the ability to withstand temperature extremes, making thermoplastics an excellent choice for use in these industries.
-Our thermoplastic elastomer have good adhesion to polypropylene and polar substrates, good ozone and UV resistance, and come in high flow grades for long, thin-wall parts.
+Thermoplastics and TPEs have also been used to replace metal parts in some food service products including food processing equipment.
+By nature, TPE is non-corrosive, flexible and can withstand temperature extremes, making it an excellent choice of material.
+Thermoplastic elastomers have good adhesion to polypropylene and as well as polar substrates.
+They also exhibit good ozone and UV resistance.
+TPE can be designed to have appropriate rheology for long and thin-wall parts.

-TPE plastics are very common when it comes to products used for the preparation, storage and dispensing of food and drinks.
-You’ll find thermoplastics everywhere from beverage bottles that use the tactile nature of thermoplastics to enhance feel and function to food containers that use the resilient nature of thermoplastics to keep food preserved and fresh as possible.
-Thermoplastics are an excellent material for use in consumer and industrial food and beverage applications such as dairy and beverage tubing, caps and closures, cap liners, and container packaging.
+TPE is very common when it comes to products used for the preparation, storage and dispensing of food and drinks.
+You’ll find TPE in everything from beverage bottles that use the tactile nature to enhance feel and function to food containers.
+TPE helps keep food preserved and as fresh as possible.
+Star TPE is an excellent choice for use in consumer and industrial food and beverage applications.
+They are used in dairy and beverage tubing, caps and closures, cap liners, and container packaging.

-Many modern water bottles and travel mugs feature a rubbery screw top used to seal in the liquid.
-Given its waterproof and durable nature, thermoplastics are often used to make these lids.
-However, lids aren’t the only thing made out of thermoplastic.
-Some products use TPE plastic to make grippable fixtures on their bottles – such as the gripper boot on the bottom of a mug, the ergonomic handle or wrap sleeve.
+Water bottles and travel mugs feature a rubbery screw top to seal the container.
+Given its waterproof and durable nature, TPEs are often used to make these lids.
+TPEs make grippy fixtures on their bottles – such as the gripper boot on the bottom of a mug, the ergonomic handle or wrap sleeve.
 These enhancements allow people get a better hold of their bottle for drinking during activities like riding a bike, running, or even riding the subway.

-With industrial level application, many companies are making the switch from metal to thermoplastics.
+With industrial level applications, many companies are making the switch from metal to thermoplastics.
 Stainless steel alloys, while featuring many attributes that make them work well for food processing, can be costly to maintain.
 The lubricants used to maintain stainless steel can pose contamination risks as well.
-Thermoplastics are also substantially lighter weight than steel, make them an appealing alternative to food manufacturers.
+TPEs are also substantially lighter weight than steel, making them an appealing alternative to food manufacturers.